Skip to main content

 You can take digital skills courses that will help you use devices, including how to:

-• register for services and buy items online
+• register for services and buy items on the internet

-• digital, you have low digital skills or little to no experience of using computers or other digital devices
+You can do a digital course if you have low digital skills or little to no experience of using computers or other digital devices.

 Find an Essential Skills course